|

 To earn a B:

-- You must score a total of at least 90 on: discussion, the four critical reviews, and a completed country report.
+• You must score a combined total of at least 80 on: the textbook quizzes, discussion, four critical reviews, and a completed country report.

 To earn a C:

-- You must score a total of at least 80 on: discussion, the four critical reviews, and a completed country report.
+• You must score a combined total of at least 70 on: the textbook quizzes, discussion, & four critical reviews, and the country report.

 To earn a D: